Parannoul: Career

 Parannoul released his first and second albums, Let's Walk on the Path of a Blue Cat in 2020 and To See the Next Part of the Dream in 2021, through Bandcamp.
 He has gained popularity through Bandcamp, Rate Your Music, and Reddit.
 His second album was reviewed on Pitchfork, Consequence of Sound, and Stereogum.
 He featured on the split album Downfall of the Neon Youth with Asian Glow and sonhos tomam conta, contributing four tracks, which was released on October 22, 2021.

 Parannoul describes himself as "just a student writing music in my bedroom".
 In an interview with Sonemic, Parannoul stated that the album cover for his album To See the Next Part of the Dream "is actually one of the scenes from リリイ・シュシュのすべて (All About Lily Chou-Chou).
 It's not an important scene at all, it's just a scene that lasts five seconds...But for some reason, the smokestack and the white smoke made me feel nostalgic.
 (Actually the whole movie feels that way.)
 When I first saw the factory with smokestacks, I felt stuffy and uncomfortable, like we won't have freedom inside there.
 On the other hand, I felt something contradictory when I saw the pure white smoke coming out of it.
 I wanted to show the clean yet dirty side of youth through this smokestack.
 The little birds above the smoke show the mind of the teenager that wanted to be free."

 On 1 January 2022, Parannoul released Rough and Beautiful Place under the pseudonym Mydreamfever.
 The release is a departure from the shoegaze style present on his Parannoul works, with the album being described as ambient and new-age.
 Rough and Beautiful Place was featured as Bandcamp's "Album of the Day" shortly after its release.
 He joined the crew Digital Dawn, which includes Asian Glow, Brokenteeth, Wapddi, Della Zyr and Fin Fior, and he held his first concert with Digital Dawn in September 2022.
 His third album under the name Parannoul, After the Magic, was released on January 28, 2023.

 Later on Parannoul released Seeking Darkness under the alias Huremic, released on March 13, 2025.
 The album explores a cinematic post-rock sound, drawing comparisons to Sigur Rós with its slow-building compositions, ambient textures, and emotional depth.
 Huremic’s use of layered guitars, subtle electronics, and minimal vocals creates an introspective atmosphere throughout the record.
 Upon release, Seeking Darkness received widespread acclaim on independent music platforms, earning high ratings on Rate Your Music and other music critic sites, where users praised its immersive soundscapes and cohesive mood.
-The album marked a turning point for Huremic, establishing him as a notable new voice in the post-rock and ambient music scenes.
 On October 29, 2025, he released How I See Nothing But You as a collaborative album by Mydreamfever and Huremic.